 The wheel is round.
 So it seems, guys.
-This is a fact of life for strollers, trolleys, vehicles and most of the means of transport on ancient and modern land.
-A wheel is just round, come on.
+This is a fact of life for strollers, trolleys, vehicles and most of the ancient and modern means of land transportation.
+One wheel is just round, come on.
 That is: IT WAS.

-In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable transformer wheel was created.
-The RWT (this is its name) can transform a wheel into a sled, or a track, while a vehicle is still in motion.
+In a collaborative effort between Carnegie Mellon and the Defense Advanced Research Projects Agency (DARPA), a configurable “transformer” wheel was created.
+RWT (this is its name) can turn a wheel into a sled, or a track, while a vehicle is still in motion.

 With the push of a button and a few seconds, military vehicles are able to adapt to any terrain.

-Other goals of the program, according to the DARPA website, include reducing the size and weight of the vehicle and increasing the speed of the vehicle in today's "armored fighting vehicles".
-These are generally very specialized and different vehicles, used in desert or mountain regions: a configurable transformer wheel can make them more homogeneous, or even unify them, to reduce production and logistics costs.
+Other program goals, according to the DARPA website, include reducing vehicle size and weight and increasing vehicle speed in "today's armored combat vehicles."
+These are generally very specialized and different vehicles used in desert or mountain regions: a configurable transformer wheel can make them more homogeneous, or even unify them, to reduce production and logistics costs.

-From the presentation, I infer that RWT aims to provide vehicles with the “Ability to cross several off-road terrain, including slopes.
-The capabilities include the revolutionary wheel / track technology and suspension that allow greater access to the ground and faster movements both on the road and off-road compared to existing land vehicles ".
+From the presentation, I infer that RWT aims to provide vehicles with the “Ability to traverse various off-road terrains, including slopes.
+Capabilities include revolutionary wheel / track technology and suspension that allow for greater access to the ground and faster movement on and off-road than existing land vehicles. "

-On April 19, this video showing an initial RWT test was posted on YouTube.
-It is a demonstration only on asphalt road and not on other terrains, but it perfectly renders the idea.
-Since then, other refinements have increased the range of use of the configurable transformer wheel, and new tests on less fluid terrain will soon be shown before RWT is implemented on operational military vehicles.
+On April 19th this video showing a first test of the RWT was posted on YouTube.
+This is a demonstration only on a paved road and not on other terrains, but it gives a perfect idea.
+Other refinements have since increased the range of use of the configurable transformer wheel, and new tests on less fluid terrain will soon be shown before RWT is rolled out to operational military vehicles.
 Vehicles of the future that at this point do not announce themselves alone with their own intelligencebut also virtually unstoppable.

 In addition to the configurable transformer wheel, other creations of the GXV-T program include technologies such as Multimodal extreme travel suspension, or METS.
-Having a good suspension is essential when crossing abnormal terrain and METS offers the vehicle the possibility to lift the wheels 30 inches or descend 42 inches.
-Each wheel can also be controlled separately, and this, combined with the RWT, makes it almost impossible to get stuck.
+Having good suspension is key when traversing abnormal terrain, and METS gives the vehicle the ability to raise the wheels 30 inches or go down 42 inches.
+Each wheel can also be controlled separately, and this, combined with the RWT, makes it nearly impossible to get stuck.

 All feeds of the configurable transformer wheel are available on the DARPA website.